moms-spaghetti/graphql_employee_company_frontend/README.md

 # GraphQL Employee Company

-WORK IN PROGRESS!\
-Currently adding frontend functionality.\
 First attempt using GraphQL unaided.
-Intended to show tables of employees and companies using GraphQL, Apollo and Express.\
+Displays two tables of employees and companies and two forms to add new employees and companies.
+Uses GraphQL, Apollo and Express. \
 <br/>
 [View Demo](https://moms-spaghetti-graphqlemployeecompany.netlify.app/)\
 <br/>